 After we had our moments, it was time to hike back up.
 Coming down into the Grand Canyon was no problem, but going back up, now that’s a whole nother story.
 This is where you will need to mentally prepare yourself for some serious, hardcore leg and booty workout.
 All I remembered was that it was a never-ending hike of switchbacks after switchbacks after switchbacks after more switchbacks.
-By the 4 ½ mile up, I was drenched in sweat, sunburnt, and hiking as slow as a turtle.
+By the 4 ½ miles up, I was drenched in sweat, sunburnt, and hiking as slow as a turtle.
 Putting all my weight on my trekking poles and keeping a steady pace, I eventually made it to the top and was actually the first one to arrive.
 I’ve never been so happy to see the start of a trailhead (then again, I feel like I always say that on any hike back up).
 One of the best feelings after an intense hike like the Bright Angel Trail is taking off my hiking boots and putting on my sandals, allowing my feet to feel free and cool.

 Tips to Keep in Mind: